MARKETNG 3502 - Market Research III

 2. Provide a detailed overview of the stages in the market research process

-3. Develop research questions and objectives that can be addressed in a research design
+3. Develop research questions and objectives and write a research proposal

 5. Manage the data collection process

 6. Use contemporary statistical packages to calculate and report descriptive statistics from quantitative data

 7. Interpret data analysis in the context of the identified business problem

 8. Communicate research results in written report and oral presentation formats